Driving With Stargardt’s Disease

-Many wonder if they will be able to participate in “normal” activities like their peers, such as reading or watching movies.
+Many wonders if they will be able to participate in “normal” activities like their peers, such as reading or watching movies.
 Of course, when it comes to being independent, an even bigger question often crosses their mind: will I be able to drive?

 That was the case for Sarah when she received her diagnosis of Stargardt’s disease.
 Let’s find out what helped get Sarah on the road.

-First, What is Stargardt’s Disease?
+First, what is Stargardt’s Disease?

 Stargardt’s disease is a genetic eye condition leading to progressive central vision loss.
 Luckily, peripheral (side) vision is usually unaffected.